Yutong-Zhou-cv/Awesome-Transformer-in-CV/README.md

   * <span id="head-Backbone"> **Backbone**  </span> **[`       «🎯Back To Top»       `](#)**
+     *  (ICCV 2021) **Pyramid Vision Transformer: A Versatile Backbone for Dense Prediction without Convolutions**, Wenhai Wang et al. [[Paper](https://arxiv.org/pdf/2102.12122v1.pdf)] [[Code](https://github.com/whai362/PVT)]
+        * ```🌱 Pyramid Vision Transformer(PVT): can be not only trained on dense partitions of the image to achieve high output resolution but also using a progressive shrinking pyramid to reduce computations of large feature maps.  ```
+        * 📚  Object Detection, Instance Segmentation, Semantic Segmentation
      *  (arXiv preprint 2021) **Focal Self-attention for Local-Global Interactions in Vision Transformers**, Jianwei Yang et al. [[Paper](https://arxiv.org/pdf/2107.00641v1.pdf)]
         * ```🌱 Focal self-attention: a new mechanism that incorporates both fine-grained local and coarse-grained global interactions.
 Each token attends the closest surrounding tokens at fine granularity, but the tokens far away at a coarse granularity, and thus can capture both short- and long-range visual dependencies efficiently and effectively.  ```
         * ⭐ SOTA on [ADE20K dataset, ADE20K val](https://groups.csail.mit.edu/vision/datasets/ADE20K/) for Semantic Segmentation